 Corfu is one of Greece’s most-loved islands, one of the 7 Ionian islands in the very northern part of Greece.
 With a historic Old Town (which is also a UNESCO site), stunning aquamarine water, and a handful of islands an easy sail away, there are plenty of delightful things to do in Corfu which is why it’s such a popular summer destination in Greece.

-Corfu is popular as a destination in its own right, but it’s also a common place people visit on their Balkan trips as its an easy ferry ride away from Saranda, Albania: the gateway to the Albanian Riviera.
+Corfu is popular as a destination in its own right, but it’s also a place that people visit on their Balkan trips as it’s an easy ferry ride away from Saranda, Albania: the gateway to the Albanian Riviera.
 After all, Corfu to Saranda is only 30 minutes away by fast ferry!

 However, the advantage to this is that you’ll be right in the heart of the action, and many lovely beaches are a simple KTEL public bus ride away (Greek buses are fantastic), so you can save on transportation costs.

-For the purposes of this post about hotels in Corfu Town, we defined each budget category as follows.
-For the budget end of the spectrum, we consider Corfu Town accommodations under $75 USD per night for a double room.
-For mid-range Corfu Town accommodations, we are talking about $75-150 USD per night for a double.
-When it comes to luxury accommodations in Corfu Town, you’re looking upwards of $150 USD per night.
+For this post about hotels in Corfu Town, we defined each budget category as follows.
+For the budget end of the spectrum, we consider Corfu Town accommodations under $75 per night for a double room.
+For mid-range Corfu Town accommodations, we are talking about $75-150 per night for a double.
+When it comes to luxury accommodations in Corfu Town, you’re looking upwards of $150 per night.